 A. All members are entitled to participate in the WeTip program.
 An 800 number is maintained and anonymous calls to this number detailing crimes or fraud which have happened or may soon happen are dealt with.

-B. A lawyer call in service is maintained for any district which purchases errors and omissions from the Insurance Group.
+B. A lawyer legal call in call in service is maintained for any district which purchases errors and omissions from the Group.
 These districts may discuss any situation where they intend to take any adverse action with regard to any employee and they will be advised with regard to any applicable state or federal laws.